 (xiv) Majority of farmers are rural dwellers

 (xv) Agricultural production is seasonal because most farmers depend on rain.
-That is, they practice rain-fed farming system
+That is, they practice a rain-fed farming system

 (xvi) Nomadic farming is extensively practised(xvii) Use of drought animals is possible

-Agricultural systems have been used over the years by farmers to produce foods for humanity.
+Agricultural systems have been used over the years by farmers to produce food for humanity.
 These systems are affected by climatic conditions, vegetation and crops in different areas.
 This means that these factors in no small way determine the type of system that could be used in an area for production.

 For instance, tree crops are planted in the Southern part of Nigeria because this part, which is known as the rain forest zone, can support tree crops very well, while the Northern part known as the savanna zone is mainly used for growing grain and cereal crops like maize and rice

 Agricultural systems entail what we call farming and cropping systems.
-In this unit, we shall be discussing the various types of farming and cropping systems that have been used over the ages till date.
+In this unit, we shall be discussing the various types of farming and cropping systems that have been used over the ages to date.

 Meaning of Farming Systems: